j4mesli/Hi-Fyve/README.md

 # Hi-Fyve

-A web-app built using the MEVN stack allowing for users to view, edit, and generate data about their Spotify usage.
+A web-app built using the VENTS stack allowing for users to view, edit, and generate data about their Spotify usage.
 - <strong>This project is LIVE and operating on a closed beta.
 - While Hi-Fyve is LIVE</strong>, it is <strong>not</strong> available for public use due to our pending approval of public use from Spotify for utilization of its API.
   - To request to be added to view the product, please send an email to `jl11701@nyu.edu` with the subject `Hi-Fyve Access Request`, containing your name and the email address your Spotify account is associated with.